-May every marriage imitate Your own self-giving and selflesssacrificial love.
-May couples always seek the good of the other first and be a source of comfort, consolation and care.
+May every marriage imitate Your own self-giving and selfless sacrificial love.
+May couples always seek the good of the other first and be a source of comfort, consolation, and care to one another.

 Help all parents in their duties toward their children.
 May they know how to love their children as they care for their many needs in this complex and challenging world.
 Make each family holy and an icon of Your own family.

 Leader then invites everyone present to offer their own prayer in the following way (Note: This can be done out loud, but it might be preferable if it’s done in silence at the discretion of the leader):